PsCustomObject/PsCustomObject.github.io/_posts/2022-01-25-Cannot bind argument to parameter-Token-Expiry.md

 As a result of this change I started updating one of our automations, responsible for the whole life-cycle of our mailboxes, to ditch old credential objects in favor of the more secure Certificate Authentication.

-This is when I encountered the _‌cannot bind argument to parameter 'token expiry time' because it is null._ error message.
+This is when I encountered the _cannot bind argument to parameter 'token expiry time' because it is null._ error message.

 ## Multiple PowerShell Exchange Sessions

-When operating an hybrid environment it is pretty common to open, in the same window/session, a PowerShell connection to both Exchange on-prem and Exchange online.
+When operating an hybrid environment it is pretty common to open, in the same window/session, a PowerShell connection to both Exchange on-prem and Exchange Online.

-This is required as part of the configuration, usually creation of the mailbox, takes place in on-prem for example via the _New-RemoteMailbox_ cmdlet while other parts of the configuration are performed directly online.
+This is required as part of the configuration, usually creation of the mailbox, takes place in on-prem for example via the _New-RemoteMailbox_ cmdlet while other parts of the configuration are performed directly online for example when delegating mailbox permissions.

-This morning while debugging my workflow I’ve noticed that while trying to retrieve mailbox information from the on-prem server an exception was being thrown
+While debugging my workflow I have noticed that, while trying to retreive mailbox information from the on-prem server, an exception was being thrown

 ```powershell
 # Cmdlet I was running